mhtnlab/mhtnlab.com/content/posts/communications/05-05-2025__communications-networks-and-the-internet.md

 Microsoft faces an injunction (Microsoft Anti-trust), Firefox takes over, then Google creates chrome and ends the browser wars.
 We also had a parallel war - the culture wars - since the advent of PBX systems, online bulletins, mailing lists, AOL, E-mail, Chatrooms, etc.

-I also skipped a lot about Xerox, desktop environments, and Xorg, the history of computer hardware and peripherals, the first computer virus - how it started as a joke, the creeper and the reaper.
+I also skipped a lot about Xerox, Apple, Darwin, NextStep, Xorg, desktop environments, Netscape, and the history of computer hardware and peripherals, the first computer virus - how it started as a joke, the creeper and the reaper.
 It's a very interesting history.

 And here we are today - the internet we know and love.